AqwamCreates/DataPredict/docs/API/Models/WassersteinGenerativeAdversarialNetwork.md

 * Generator: The model used for generating contents out of random noise.

-### setDiscriminator()
+### getDiscriminator()

-Sets the Discriminator into the model.
+Gets the Discriminator from the model.

 ```
-WassersteinGenerativeAdversarialNetwork:setDiscriminator(): Model
+WassersteinGenerativeAdversarialNetwork:getDiscriminator(): Model
 ```

 #### Returns: